TheCanterlonian/ascii-converter/README.md

-wrote this while i was stoned but... it is useful for console game dev, so i will be keeping it up here.
+wrote this while i was stoned but... it is useful for console game dev, so i will be keeping it up here. might rewrite it in C at some point. it's a bit strange to need dotnet just to run a string manipulator.